-This discussion document does not in any way reflect the views or is it endorsed by TR Fastenings, it does however summarise what is considered to be a globally recognised explanation of this condition and should not be considered definitive.
+This discussion document does not in any way reflect the views or is it endorsed by TR Fastenings, it does however summarise what is a globally recognised explanation of this condition and should not be considered definitive.

-It is the Achilles heel of high strength ferrous steels and alloys.
-Hydrogen embrittlement, in the manifestation of sulfide stress cracking (SSC), is a continuing concern in the oil & gas and petroleum industries, despite years of research into cracking mechanisms, parameters and control methods.
+It is the achilles heel of high strength ferrous steels and alloys.
+Hydrogen embrittlement, in the manifestation of sulphide stress cracking (SSC), is a continuing concern in the oil & gas and petroleum industries, despite years of research into cracking mechanisms, parameters and control methods.
 The definitive materials selection document for sour oilfield applications is NACE MR0175.
 Hydrogen embrittlement during manufacture of electroplated fasteners is also well documented.
-Less appreciated is the long term effect of hydrogen with cracking of high strength steels and ferrous alloys under atmospheric exposure conditions.
+Less appreciated is the long-term effect of hydrogen with cracking of high strength steels and ferrous alloys under atmospheric exposure conditions.

-Hydrogen Embrittlement of Stainless Steel Hydrogen diffuses along the grain boundaries and combines with the carbon, which is alloyed with the iron, to form methane gas.
+Hydrogen embrittlement of stainless steel hydrogen diffuses along the grain boundaries and combines with the carbon, which is alloyed with the iron, to form methane gas.
 The methane gas is not mobile and collects in small voids along the grain boundaries where it builds up enormous pressures that initiate cracks.
-Hydrogen embrittlement is a primary reason that the reactor coolant is maintained at a neutral or basic pH in plants without aluminum components.
+Hydrogen embrittlement is a primary reason that the reactor coolant is maintained at a neutral or basic pH in plants without aluminium components.
 If the metal is under a high tensile stress, brittle failure can occur.
 At normal room temperatures, the hydrogen atoms are absorbed into the metal lattice and diffused through the grains, tending to gather at inclusions or other lattice defects.
-If stress induces cracking under these conditions, the path is transgranular.
+If stress induces cracking under these conditions, the path is trans granular.
 At high temperatures, the absorbed hydrogen tends to gather in the grain boundaries and stress-induced cracking is then intergranular.

 The cracking of martensitic and precipitation hardened steel alloys is believed to be a form of hydrogen stress corrosion cracking that results from the entry into the metal of a portion of the atomic hydrogen that is produced in the following corrosion reaction.
 Hydrogen embrittlement is not a permanent condition.
 If cracking does not occur and the environmental conditions are changed so that no hydrogen is generated on the surface of the metal, the hydrogen can rediffuse from the steel, so that ductility is restored.